 COPD is a long-term condition that affects about 251 million people worldwide.
 Figures even suggest that by 2030, COPD could become the third leading cause of death in the world.

 Do all smokers have COPD?

-Not all smokers – even those that smoke heavily – have COPD.
+Not all smokers – even those who smoke heavily – have COPD.
 In fact, research shows that nearly one-third of cases occur in people who’ve never smoked.
-That’s because there are other factors that can be involved in the development of COPD.
+That’s because other factors can be involved in the development of COPD.

 Other causes of COPD